IBM/kar/docs/KAR.md

 alphanumerical _session ID_.
 If no session ID is specified, KAR synthesizes a random unique ID.

-KAR ensures that concurrent invocations of methods on actor instance from different sessions are executed serially by queuing invocations if necessary.
+KAR ensures that concurrent invocations of methods on actor instance with distinct session IDs are executed serially by queuing invocations if necessary.
 On the other hand, method invocations bearing the same session ID may execute concurrently.

-While session IDs may be managed by callers explicitly and serve arbitrary purposes, the primary intent of session IDs is to support actor re-entrancy.
-Re-entrancy makes it possible for an actor instance to make a synchronous invocation of method on itself (possibly indirectly) without deadlocking.
+The primary intent of session IDs is to support actor re-entrancy.
+Re-entrancy makes it possible for an actor instance to make a synchronous invocation of a method on itself (possibly indirectly) without deadlocking.
 KAR actor SDKs implicitly thread session IDs through method invocations to enable re-entrancy.
+Concretely, when an actor method invokes another actor method synchronously (for the same actor reference or a different one), it reuses the session ID it has been invoked with.

-While re-entrancy permits method invocations to overlap, it still ensures that no two invocations make progress concurrently.
+While re-entrancy permits method invocations to overlap, it still ensures that no two invocations make progress concurrently, since only nested synchronous invocations share the same session ID.

 ## Reminders